soaresden/RETROLauncher/README.md

  / GGBotNet X: https://twitter.com/ggbotnet
  / Youtube: https://www.youtube.com/channel/UCndkEEd767CI7wTlNJYKrTg
  / Public Pixel Link: https://www.ggbot.net/fonts/

+Special thanks to the entire "PSX-PLACE" community for providing support and visibility to the program.
+We also thank all the YouTube channels along with their communities for spreading and improving RETROLauncher with their messages of support and constructive feedback.

 Spaghetticode: I created RETROLauncher with the sole purpose of having a simple and editable graphical environment to have collections of retro